Who is eligible for testing?

 - Squeeze the nostril that you squirted the saline into and blow the other nostril hard into cup.
 WE WANT MUCOUS SO DON’T BE SHY! 🙂

 - Blow your nose a few times with provided tissue.

 - When you are done, hold the specimen cup outside of your car window.
 A provider or nurse will approach to suction up the fluid to be transferred to another container.
 You will hold the cup the whole time; do not hand it to the clinician.

 - Take the pipette from the provider or nurse.

 - Place all the materials used into the plastic baggy provided and discard at home in a trash can.

 We will send in your sample for COVID-19 testing to a private reference lab within 24 hours of collection.
-Our lab is currently reporting a turnaround time of 2-8ish days; this will vary depending on total volume for them.
+Labs are currently reporting a turnaround time of 2-14ish days; this will vary depending on total volume for them.
 We will notify you of the results within 24 hours of us receiving them.
 Please wait at least a week before contacting us for an update regarding the results.

 While you wait for your results, you must home quarantine.
-Those who are under home quarantine should not attend school, work or any other setting (including stores, grocery stores, etc.) where they are not able to maintain at about a 6-foot distance from other people.
+Those who are under home quarantine should not attend school, work or any other setting (including stores, grocery stores, etc.).

 To confirm you’ve read this entire document, please share the password “social distancing” with us when you arrive for testing.
 Thanks!